-The Bible is full of stories that teach us the importance of being honest.
-Honesty seems like an overwhelming concept, but it is something we can understand and practice daily.
-The best way to understand and instill honesty is through the Word of God.
+The Bible is full of stories that teach us the importance of honesty.

+Honesty seems like an overwhelming concept, but we can understand and practice it daily.
+The Word of God is the best way to understand and instill honesty.

 Honesty is highly prized by God, as we learn from the Bible.
 Throughout the Bible’s Old Testament, God is called the “God of Truth.”
 There is also a reference to the “Spirit of truth” when discussing the Holy Spirit.
 The Bible tells us that in the same way God is love, He is also Truth.

 Story of Zacchaeus